Eschatologue/CM_wiki/docs/class/artificer/gunslinger.md

 **Blinding Rounds**<br>_Level 5+ Artificer_

-:   Once per turn when you hit a target with an Arcane Firearm attack, you can force it to make a **:d20-save: CON Save**{ .d20 }.
+:   Once per turn when you hit a target with an Arcane Firearm attack, you can force it to make a **:d20-save: CON Save**{.d20}.
 On a failure, it has the Blinded condition until the start of your next turn.

 **Concussive Rounds**<br>_Level 5+ Artificer_

-:   Once per turn when you hit a target with an Arcane Firearm attack, you can force it to make a **:d20-save: CON Save**{ .d20 }.
+:   Once per turn when you hit a target with an Arcane Firearm attack, you can force it to make a **:d20-save: CON Save**{.d20}.
 On a failure, the target cannot take reactions, and its Speed is halved until the beginning of your next turn.

 **Explosive Rounds**<br>_Level 5+ Artificer_

-:   Once per turn when you hit a target with an Arcane Firearm attack, you can force all creatures within 5 feet of it to make a **:d20-save: DEX Save**{ .d20 }.
+:   Once per turn when you hit a target with an Arcane Firearm attack, you can force all creatures within 5 feet of it to make a **:d20-save: DEX Save**{.d20}.
 On a failed save, they take damage as if they had also been hit by your Arcane Firearm attack.

 **Incapacitating Rounds**<br>_Level 9+ Artificer_

-:   Once per turn when you hit a target with an Arcane Firearm attack, you can force it to make a **:d20-save: STR Save**{ .d20 }.
+:   Once per turn when you hit a target with an Arcane Firearm attack, you can force it to make a **:d20-save: STR Save**{.d20}.
 On a failed save, it has the **Incapacitated**{.cond} condition until the start of your next turn, or until it takes damage or is forced to make a saving throw.

-    Large and larger creatures have **:d20-adv: Advantage**{ .d20 } on the **:d20-save: STR Save**{ .d20 } to resist the effects of this Upgrade.
+    Large and larger creatures have **:d20-adv: Advantage**{.d20} on the **:d20-save: STR Save**{.d20} to resist the effects of this Upgrade.

 **Arcane Railgun**<br>_Level 15+ Artificer_

-:   Once on your turn in place of making an Arcane Firearm attack, you can force creatures in a **60-foot :aoe-line: Line** originating from your Arcane Firearm to make a **:d20-save: DEX Save**{ .d20 }.
+:   Once on your turn in place of making an Arcane Firearm attack, you can force creatures in a **60-foot :aoe-line: Line** originating from your Arcane Firearm to make a **:d20-save: DEX Save**{.d20}.
 Targets take **4d6 :dmg-force: Force**{ .dmg-force } damage on a failed save, and half as much on a successful save.

 **Independent Turret**<br>_Level 15+ Artificer_